DevopsAde/Devops_Project/LAMP STACK/README.md

 ## Installing PHP

 Having installed Apache to serve the content and MySQL to store and manage data.
-We going to delve into PHP

-which is used to display dynamic content to the end user.
-We wiil need to install the **`php`** package, also
+We going to delve into PHP which is used to display dynamic content to the end user.

-**`php-mysql`** which is a PHP module that allows PHP to communicate with MySQL-based databases.
-Also we will
+We wiil need to install the **`php`** package, also **`php-mysql`** which is a PHP module that allows PHP to communicate with MySQL-based databases.
+Also we will need

-need **`libapache2-mod-php`** to enable Apache to handle PHP files.
-Note, Core PHP packages will

-automatically be installed as dependencies.
+**`libapache2-mod-php`** to enable Apache to handle PHP files.
+Note, Core PHP packages will utomatically be installed as dependencies.

 - ALL COMMANDS CAN BE RUN AT ONCE WITH THE FOLLOWING COMMANDS BELOW: